 Explore our parks and gardens

-Walk in Jane Austen's footsteps at Goodnestone Park, picnic at Kearsney Parks on the edge of the Kent Downs National Landscape, stroll in Pines Gardens with views of the White Cliffs, explore rediscovered pleasure grounds at Walmer Castle Gardens and seaside garden on the site of a Tudor castle.
+Walk in Jane Austen's footsteps, picnic on the edge of the Kent Downs National Landscape, stroll in gardens with views of the White Cliffs, explore rediscovered castle pleasure grounds and a seaside garden where a Tudor castle once stood.

 Kearsney Parks